pixeline/Issuupress/readme.txt

 == Changelog ==

 = 1.3.0 =
+- Enhancement: added the option to only fetch public/private or both documents from your Issuu account.
-- Enhancement: add the option to set the display order.
+- Enhancement: added the option to set the display order.
-- Fixed "Notice: has_cap was called with an argument that is deprecated since version 2.0!
-Usage of user levels by plugins and themes is deprecated.
-Use roles and capabilities instead."
+- Fixed "Notice: has_cap"
 - Fixed issues related to the cache file  not being writable
 - Fix: smarter automatic setup on plugin initial configuration
 - Fix: use "https" url instead of http to remove security warning on SSL websites.
-- Improvement: add "&debug" to the settings page url to display a Debug box with useful information.
+- Improvement: add "&debug" to the settings page url to display a Debug box with useful information (or simply click on the "View Debug information" link in the Settings screen.

 = 1.2.5 =
 - removed causes for php notices.